amoukabary/financeutils/README.md

 # financeutils

-easy to use finance utils for analyzing financial data
+Easy to use finance utilities for analyzing financial data.

+## Modules

+- return_metrics: Module for calculating various return metrics for financial data implemented with fluent functions to allow easy chaining and readability.